 How to attribute?

-You can attribute Slidesgo by keeping the Credits slide.
+You must attribute Slidesgo by keeping the slide where the credits appear.

 Is everything in the template editable?